ruijaulino/ruijaulino.github.io/_posts/2026-09-03-combine_models.md

 w = \sum_i \frac{k_i}{k} w_i
 $$

 with $k = \sum_j = k_j$.
-This is just multiplication by a constant, should not impact shape and relative importance of models/strategies should be preserved.
+This is just multiplication by a constant, should not impact sharpe and relative importance of models/strategies should be preserved.

 Now, it can happen that there are few models that dominate the computation of $k$; a fix here is to clip the $k_i$ to a quantile.